GISOGISO/Financial-data-analysis/readme_part1.md

 **Overall comments:**
 Overall, the correlation and covariance matrices above suggest that the variables are not highly correlated with each other, indicating that this is a diversified portfolio.

 Note.
-Please refer to the next financial analysis for further analysis on the portfolio.
+Please refer to part 2 for further analysis on the portfolio.

-Part 2